rahul12130/JAVA-TRAINING-TASK/README.md

 11. Arithmeticexception class is to demonstrate the simple try and catch block and it is display the exception handled by the catch block.
 12. Exceptiontest class is to demonstrate the nested try-catch block and in this program finally block also used in the same program and to execute the particular statement and function.
 13. Agevalidexception class is to demonstrate user defined exception using throw keyword in the program.
-14. Collection class is to demonstrate creation of linked list and showing the traversing through the list to show tha data of the last node.
+14. Collection class is to demonstrate creation of linked list and showing the traversing through the list to show the data of the last node.
 15. LinkdeList class is to demonstrate user defined linked List class which add and create linked one to another and printing LinkedList.
 16. RemoveoneLinkedList class is The remove() method of Java Collection Interface is used to remove a single instance of the specified element from this collection.
 17. RemoveallLinkedList class is to demonstrate the remove() method of java collection is used to remove all elements from the list.